antronerds/r2-tutorials/docs/One_Gene_View.md

 > *In the large amounts of medical literature, finding information tailored to your needs and interest is becoming more and more complex.
 Using the right keywords is essential for effective searches, but which ones should you use?*
 >  *PubReMiner is a web-based tool that allows simple text-based query building and information gathering (mining) of the NCBI literature search engine PubMed.*
 >  *PubReMiner presents its results, gathered from abstracts, in frequency tables of journals, authors and words, which can be included / excluded in an iterative fashion.*
->  *Next to building efficient queries, PubReMiner can also be helpful in other areas: selecting a journal for your current work (by scanning the most often used journals of similar research) Finding experts in a research area (by viewing the authors associated with your query) Determine the research interest of an author (by viewing the keywords associated with an author*
+>  *Next to building efficient queries, PubReMiner can also be helpful in other areas: selecting a journal for your current work (by scanning the most often used journals of similar research), finding experts in a research area (by viewing the authors associated with your query), determining the research interest of an author (by viewing the keywords associated with an author)*

 --------------------